Vancouver Expedition: 1795

 Returning home, the expedition put in at the Cocos Island, the Galápagos Islands and the Juan Fernández Islands, reprovisioning whenever possible but beginning to suffer from scurvy.

 Although they had orders to avoid Spanish possessions in the Pacific, necessity required some refitting and they had, in addition, orders to survey as much of the coast as possible.
-Vancouver therefore put into Valparaiso in the Viceroyalty of Peru and present day Chile, on 25 March for five weeks of repairs with the help of the Spanish.
+Vancouver therefore put into Valparaíso in the Viceroyalty of Peru and present day Chile, on 25 March for five weeks of repairs with the help of the Spanish.
 The expedition's officers enjoyed an official visit to the Capitan General and Royal Governor of Chile, Don Ambrosio O'Higgins de Vallenar, at the capital Santiago.

-On 5 May, Discovery and Chatham sailed from Valparaiso, planning to reunite at St. Helena should weather separate them.
+On 5 May, Discovery and Chatham sailed from Valparaíso, planning to reunite at St. Helena should weather separate them.
 The onset of Southern Hemisphere's winter and the badly worn condition of the ships made further survey of the Chilean coast impractical and passage for Cape Horn hazardous.
 Nonetheless, Vancouver spent much time searching for the island of Isla Grande, previously reported at 46.40.S, and confirmed its nonexistence.

 About this time, Lt.
 Broughton and Lt.
 Mudge left England in to assist Vancouver; they reached Monterey long after the expedition made its final departure.
 Deciding (correctly) that Vancouver would not have left his surveying task unfinished, they departed to chart the coast of east Asia.

 On 2 July, Discovery and Chatham put in at St. Helena and learned that the nation was at war; their battered ships were nearly the weakest vessels in the Atlantic.
 However, they captured a Dutch East Indiaman by surprise.
 This proved a mixed blessing; putting a crew on the prize required Vancouver to get additional hands where he could.
 During a storm, he ordered Menzies' servant to aid the crew, leaving Menzies' plants to be damaged; this further angered Menzies.

 Off the Cape Verde Islands, Discovery caught up with a British convoy escorted by and, in relative safety, arrived at Shannon.
 Vancouver departed the ship to report; Baker brought Discovery safely home to Long Reach on the Thames, completing her four-and-a-half-year mission on 20 October 1795.